-The Credit Union's operations are not specifically subject to any significant environmental regulations under either Commonwealth or State legislation beyond those required of the business community in general.
-However, the Board believes that the organisation has adequate systems in place for the management of its environmental responsibilities as they apply in general terms and is committed to further development in this area of operations.
+BankWAW's operations are not specifically subject to any significant environmental regulations under either Commonwealth or State legislation beyond those required of the business community in general.
+However, the Board believes that the organisation has adequate systems in place for the management of its environmental responsibilities as they apply in general terms and is committed to ongoing development in this area of operations.